 During the height of Europe’s refugee crisis, two Syrian women give birth in the same Greek hospital.
 They share the same dream, to raise their children away from war.
 But their lives take an unexpected turn, as they navigate motherhood and marriage while seeking asylum.
-Paradise Without People is the first feature documentary by Emmy nominated journalist Francesca Trianni.
+Follow along as they slowly move their way through the bureaucratic nightmare of being without a country to call home.
+Emmy nominated journalist Francesca Trianni’s revealing doc is an emotional ride through the small victories, the intimate joys, and the many setbacks of being a refugee.

-Francesca Trianni is a staff video producer and director at TIME magazine, where she has worked since 2013.
-She has contributed to many of TIME’s most ambitious stories, including features for Person of the Year and Time 100.
+Francesca Trianni is a staff video producer and director at TIME magazine.
 Francesca produced, filmed and reported Finding Home: a year-long multimedia interactive on the Syrian refugee crisis told through the lives of three babies: Rahaf, Heln, and Faraj.
-Finding Home won the top prize at the 2018 World Press Photo contest for Innovative Storytelling, a National Murrow Award and an Emmy nomination, among others.
-A native Italian speaker, Francesca graduated with honors from the Columbia Journalism School in New York.
+Finding Home won the top prize at the 2018 World Press Photo contest for Innovative Storytelling, a National Murrow Award and an Emmy nomination.
+A native Italian speaker, Trianni graduated with honors from the Columbia Journalism School in New York.

 Telling People You’re Native American When You’re Not Native Is A Lot Like Telling A Bear You’re A Bear When You’re Not A Bear